HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

 The LDPA instruction returns the physical address for a logical or virtual address into register "r" if the page is main memory.
-The logical address is formed by adding general register "a" to general register "b" and using the segment selector in "seg".
+The logical address is formed by adding general register "a" to general register "b" and using the segment selector "seg" for selecting the segment.
 If the page is physical memory, the offset is returned in "r", otherwise a zero is returned.
 The result is ambiguous for a virtual address that translates to a zero address.
 LDPA is a privileged operation.

 #### Operation

 ```
    if ( !
-ST.[ PRIV ] ) privilegedOperationTrap( );
+PSW.[P] ) privilegedOperationTrap( );

    ofs <- GR[b] + GR[a];

    if ( instr.[12..13] == 0 ) seg = segSelect( ofs );
    else                       seg = instr.[12..13];

-   GR[r] <- loadPhysAdr( SR[seg], ofs );
+   GR[r] <- loadPhysAdr( seg, ofs );
 ```

 #### Exceptions